ChisatoNishikigi73/Cryptos/README.md

 # Cryptos
 All cryptographic in one, let crypto easy

-Now is also in development, but you can use it.
+Now is also in Early development, but you can use it.

+## Sth Interesting

+- [x] Sudoku decryption

 ## HASH